steima/dstr/README.md

 # dstr

 Developer machine dust remover.
-Ok we leave some more but remove plenty of your old rubbish.
+OK we leave some but remove plenty of your old rubbish.